ferrocene/ferrocene/src/expressions.rst

       The :t:`operand` is evaluated.

    #. :dp:`fls_bbf54ukld7j9`
-      The :t:`value` of the :t:`operand` is :t:`moved` into the designated output location of the enclosing control flow boundary.
+      The :t:`value` of the :t:`operand` is passed :t:`by moved` into the designated output location of the enclosing control flow boundary.

 #. :dp:`fls_99ea30a5mulj`
    Control destroys the current activation frame.